Futsch1/medTimer/README.md

 - Export your medication history as a CSV file for easy record-keeping or sharing with healthcare professionals.
 - Backup and restore your medication list as JSON file.
+- Medication stock tracking and out of stock reminders.

 Privacy & Offline Accessibility: